American Express Platinum Card® Review

-The The Platinum Card® is Amex’s premium travel personal credit card.
+The American Express Platinum Card® is Amex's premium travel personal credit card.
 The card offers many benefits and perks along with a high annual fee.
-In our The Platinum Card® review we will look at the welcome offer, earning structure, card benefits and share our overall thoughts on this premium product.
+In our American Express Platinum Card® review, we will look at the welcome offer, earning structure, card benefits and share our overall thoughts on this premium product.

 Current Welcome Offer

-Amex usually has many different welcome offers for its cards at any given time, including the Platinum card.
-Here are the terms for the best welcome offer currently available, via personal referral:
+Amex usually has many different welcome offers for its cards at any given time, including the American Express Platinum Card®.
+Here are the terms for the current public welcome offer:

 Amex Application Rules